ttalphakappa/website_/README.md

 <h1 align="center"> Lily Pad Plunge 🔥 </h1>
-<h3 align="center"> We are aiming to design and build a physical arcade-style game that offers an engaging and interactive experience for players.
+<h3 align="center"> are aiming to design and build a physical arcade-style game that offers an engaging and interactive experience for players.
 Featuring a frog that users can maneuver, aiming to drop it onto moving lily pads. </h3>

 <p align="center">Link to website: <a href="https://lilypadplunge.netlify.app">Website</a>.</p>